Student Loans

 Federal Loan Programs

 The Federal Direct Unsubsidized Loan is available to undergraduate, graduate, and professional degree students and is not need-based.
-The annual limit for a graduate or professional student is $20,500.
-Program aggregates are $138,500 including subsidized and unsubsidized loans received for undergraduate study.
+Effective July 1, 2026, the annual loan limit, based on full-time enrollment, is:

 Eligibility Requirements